 These are just a few of the many circumstances under which you might need to change your travel plans at the last minute.
 With trip cancellation insurance, you can reschedule your departure for a better time, so you can truly enjoy your trip.

-For the record, there are a few additional rules and details that we want to share with you when you’re getting set up with your travel insurance:
+For the record, there are a few additional rules and details that we want to share with you when you’re comparing travel insurance plans:

-For some policies, CFAR coverage is only available within 10-30 days of initial trip payment
+For some policies, CFAR coverage is only available within 14-21 days of initial trip payment.

-For most insurance plans, you have to cancel with your travel supplier 48 to 72 hours before your departure date for CFAR coverage to be valid
+For most insurance plans, you have to cancel with your tour operator or common carrier 48 to 72 hours before your departure date for CFAR coverage to be valid.
+Be sure to check your policy documents about this!

 Want to get some more information about travel insurance?
 Click through here.